shu223/iOS-Experiments-Contents/README.md

 ### Metal on watchOS

 Metal shader examples on watchOS.
-Metal is NOT supported in official, however it actually works!
+Though Metal framework is NOT supported on watchOS, SceneKit framework and `SCNShadable` protocol is supported and it actually works!
 It contains toon shading sample and grayscale sample written in MSL (Metal Shading Language).

 ![](resources/watch-toonshader.gif)